Adoptive Couple v. Baby Girl: Indian Child Welfare Act

-Prior to the adoption of the ICWA in 1978, Native American children were often forcibly removed from their homes and placed in either Native American boarding schools or in non-Native American foster and adoptive homes.
-Studies conducted in 1969 and 1974 indicated that as many as 25 to 35 percent of tribal children were being removed from their homes, and consequently from tribal culture.
+Prior to the adoption of the ICWA in 1978, Native American children could be forcibly removed from their homes, and placed in either Native American boarding schools or in non-Native American foster and adoptive homes.
+Studies conducted in 1969 and 1974 indicated that as many as 25% to 35% of tribal children were being removed from their homes, and consequently from tribal culture.
 Testimony in the House Committee for Interior and Insular Affairs showed that in some states, the per capita rate of Native American children in foster care was nearly 16 times higher than the rate for non-Native Americans.
-In some cases, the Bureau of Indian Affairs (BIA) paid the states to remove tribal children and to place them with non-Native American families and religious groups.
-Congress determined that if Native American children continued to be removed from Native American homes at this rate, tribal survival would be threatened and stated that tribal stability was as important as the best interests of the child.
+In some cases, the Bureau of Indian Affairs (BIA) paid the states to remove tribal children, and to place them with non-Native American families and religious groups.
+Congress determined that tribal survival would be threatened if Native American children continued to be removed from Native American homes at this rate, and stated that tribal stability was as important as the best interests of the child.
 One of the factors in this judgment was that, because of the differences in culture, what was in the best interest of a non-Indian child was not necessarily what was in the best interest of an Indian child, especially due to the influence of extended families and tribal relationships.

-The Indian Child Welfare Act (ICWA) was enacted in 1978 to protect Indian tribes and their children.
+In 1978, the Indian Child Welfare Act (ICWA) was enacted to protect Indian tribes and their children.

-The ICWA applies to "Indian children", defined as "any unmarried person who is under age eighteen and is either (a) a member of an Indian tribe or (b) is eligible for membership in an Indian tribe and is the biological child of a member of an Indian tribe."
+The ICWA applies to "Indian children," defined as "any unmarried person who is under age eighteen and is either: (a) a member of an Indian tribe, or (b) is eligible for membership in an Indian tribe, and is the biological child of a member of an Indian tribe."
 Additionally, in the case of a voluntary adoption of an Indian child, the courts must follow specific guidelines for the Indian birth parents to waive their parental rights or have them terminated.
 The ICWA provides that to relinquish parental rights, an Indian parent must: